globulus/simi/README.md

 Objects are pass-by-reference.

+##### Objects vs Arrays
+Šimi Arrays are Objects, insofar as they inherit the $Object class, and are exposed via the SimiObject interface in the API.
+That being said, you cannot really mix arrays and keyed objects together, i.e you can't invoke an addAll method on an array with an object parameter, and vice-versa.
+The reasons for that are twofold, the first being that such operations don't really make sense and their outcome would need to be based on a contract, which would unnecessarily complicate the language.
+The second reason is performance - if arrays and keyed objects were implemented the same way in the interpreter, the execution time of list operations such as insertion would be much worse.

 #### Value conversions
 * Numbers can be converted to Strings via the toString() method.
 * Conversely, Strings can be converted to Numbers by using the toNumber() method, but be aware that invoking this method may produce NumberFormatException that needs to be handled via the *rescue* block.